Life Insurance - State Plan Only

 3. Beneficiary Financial Counseling

 You can refer to the Securian (MN Life) Handbook found on the Publications page under Life Insurance and/or the Securian Financial website for additional information.

 Voluntary Accidental Death and Dismemberment Insurance

-- Benefit will be paid for dismemberment if the loss occurs within 180 days of the accident, provided you or your dependent was covered on the date of the accident and meet the established criteria.
+· Benefits will be paid for dismemberment if the loss occurs within 180 days of the accident, provided the employee or dependent was covered on the date of the accident and met the established criteria.
 Accident could occur at work or elsewhere.

 Voluntary Term Life Insurance